Web site: chiccousa.com

 As we move up in price, we come to Chicco’s full-size strollers, anchored by the Cortina.
 It is sold separately ($180, 23 lbs.; pictured) or as part of a travel system ($330, paired with Chicco’s highly rated KeyFit infant seat).
 The Cortina features a more traditional design with height-adjustable handles and decent size basket.
 We thought it was well designed—we liked the one-hand fold and fully reclining seat.
 FYI: There is also an upgraded version of this stroller, the Cortina Magic, that runs $200 and features upgraded fabric, a slightly larger canopy and boot, plus a reversible seat insert.

-The Chicco Bravo ($230 stand-alone, $380 travel system, 22.7 lbs.) features a self-standing, quick fold.
+The Chicco Bravo Trio ($230 stand-alone, $380 travel system, 22.7 lbs.) features a self-standing, quick fold.
 With a seat that pops off, the frame then can carry the Chicco infant seat.
 It is similar to the Baby Jogger City Mini 4 wheel and Britax B-Agile.
 FYI: The Bravo will eventually replace the Cortina over the coming year.
+The Bravo LE has upgraded fabrics for an extra $20.

 The Chicco Neuvo straddles the full-size and umbrella stroller categories—the Neuvo has umbrella-style handles and fold, but also features a multi-position reclining seat, child’s tray and two-position leg rest.
 The Neuvo is sold as a travel system with an infant car seat ($196-$280).